 PROBLEM POSSIBLE CAUSE SOLUTION Nothing will operate The unit is not wired into a live circuit with the proper voltage.
 Contact a qualified Whirlpool service technician to wire unit into a live circuit with the proper voltage.
-(See Installation Instructions.)
+(See Installa- tion Instructions.)
 A household fuse has blown or a circuit breaker has tripped.
 Replace household fuse or reset circuit breaker.
 The electric company has experienced a power failure.
 Check electric company for a power failure.
-The micro- wave oven will You are using the oven as a timer.
-Touch TIMER OFF to cancel the Minute Timer. not run If you are using the Tempera- ture Probe, probe is not plugged tightly into its socket.
+The microwave oven will not run You are using the oven as a timer.
+Touch TIMER OFF to cancel the Minute Timer.
+If you are using the Tempera- ture Probe, probe is not plugged tightly into its socket.
 Plug Temperature Probe tightly into its socket.
 The door is not firmly closed and latched.
 Firmly close and latch door.
 You did not touch START/ ENTER.
 Touch START/ENTER.
 You did not follow directions exactly.
 Check instructions for the function you are operating.
-An operation that was programmed earlier is still running.
+An operation that was program- med earlier is still running.
 Touch OFF/CANCEL to cancel previous programming.
+Microwave cooking times seem too long The electric supply to your home or wall outlets is low or lower than normal.
+Your electric company can tell you if the line voltage is low.
+Your electrician or service technician can tell you if the outlet voltage is low.
+See page 7.